jdoggs/Project-3/README.md

-CHAT APP WITH PRIVATE ROOMS
+(preliminary draft) CHAT APP WITH PRIVATE ROOMS
 ---------------------------
 ## NOTE on the socket.io update:
 * The videos associated with this code use an older version of socket.io --> v2.0.